Ranieeery/ecommerce-chatbot/src/main/resources/bytebox/guidelines.md

-# **PoliStore Policies:**
+# **ByteBox Policies:**

 1. **Return Policy:**
-    - PoliStore offers a 30-day return policy for all unopened products in perfect condition.
+    - ByteBox offers a 30-day return policy for all unopened products in perfect condition.
     - Return shipping costs are the customer's responsibility unless the product arrived defective or damaged.
     - Refunds will be processed after inspection of the returned product and can be issued as store credit or refund to the original payment method, according to customer preference.